Gawtam007/Pathfinder/README.md

 Installation

 Clone the directory.Go to the terminal.

+Install Pyqt5 by

+#code
-Install Pyqt5 by pip install pyqt5
+pip install pyqt5

 Type python PathFinder.py to run

 A * Search (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path.